artsy/doppler/app/views/content/terms.md

 14.1 The API is based in the United States.
 We make no representations or warranties that the API is appropriate or available for use outside of the United States.

-14.2 If you are located outside of the United States, you represent and warrant that your access to and use of the API complies with all applicable local, state, national, and international laws, rules, and regulations.
+14.2 If you are located outside of the United States, you represent and warrant that your access to and use of the API complies with all applicable local, national, and international laws, rules, and regulations.

 14.3 You must not access or use the API if you are: (i) located in a country embargoed by the United States; (ii) on any United States government list of prohibited or restricted parties; or (iii) prohibited from receiving products, services, or software originating from the United States.